Gastritis signs, causes, and 5 effective natural remedies

 How is Gastritis diagnosed?

 Generally, your GI doctor performs an endoscopy (a tube inserted into your stomach through your throat) to check for any inflammation or abnormalities.
 Your doctor may also take a small piece of a sample (a biopsy) from the stomach lining.
-A blood test, stool test, or even X-ray can be ordered as well.
+A blood test, stool test, or even an X-ray can be ordered as well.
 (2)

 What causes Gastritis?